 1. Review your rental agreement or lease thoroughly.

 Most of us sign our lease and then tuck it away, never to be seen again.
 Now is the time to find it and refresh your memory.
 Are there any responsibilities or clauses in there that you need to take care of before you move?
-Do you need to fill holes from wall decorations?
+Do you need to fill holes in wall decorations?
 What are the expectations of how clean the space will be left?
 Are there conditions around getting your security deposit back?
 What is the time period within which your landlord has agreed to return your deposit?
 Fully prepared with all of this information, you will be able to communicate with your landlord about your plans for moving out with no stress.

 2. Give your landlord official notice.

 Once you are clear about the terms of your lease, give your landlord official notice about your plans for moving out of your rental.
 The agreement likely states how much notice they require if you are month-to-month.
 If you are “breaking” your lease by terminating it early, you’ll need to let them know your plans to fill the vacancy for the remainder of your lease term if that is allowed.
 If they don’t allow subleasing and are unwilling to cancel the lease, you might be on the hook to pay rent for the remainder of your contract!
 Make sure you have examined all of your options before you continue down this tenant checklist.

 3. Inspect your rental for damages.

 Your rental is bound to show the wear and tear of everyday life, especially if you’ve lived there for a while.
 But if any significant damages have occurred you will need to do some repairs.
 Making small repairs and doing a little deep cleaning can go a long way to getting your security deposit back.
 Consider:

 - Repainting the walls to their original color if you changed it

 - Replacing burned or heavily tarnished drip trays on the stovetop

 - Degreasing backsplashes or walls around the stove